 Follow-up and Support After a Suicide Attempt After a suicide attempt I am connected with my primary care provider(s) and/or behavioral health.
 I receive evidence-based treatment.

-Follow-up and After my family

-Support After a member has died by

-Suicide Death suicide, I am supported

-Usual Care: After a suicide attempt, the patient may not receive any follow-up.
-Risk of a subsequent suicide attempt is high.
+Steps atten and v Optim care settim peer collab documents Follow-up and Support After a Suicide Death After my family member has died by suicide, I am supported by primary care and asked questions about Usua have Steps provi al Care: After a suicide attempt, the patient may not receive any follow-up.
+Risk of a sequent suicide attempt is high.

-Steps Toward Implementation: Protocols are in place to support patients after a suicide attempt, but may be inconsistently applied.
-Patients may be connected with primary care and with treatment in some cases.
+os Toward Implementation: Protocols are in place to support patients after a suicide mpt, but may be inconsistently applied.
+Patients may be connected with primary care with treatment in some cases.

-Optimal Care: Patients are fully supported after a suicide attempt.
-They are directly connected with primary care and with behavioral health care provider(s) (if known).
-Primary care provides contact and support through the transition from inpatient to an outpatient setting and from out-patient to no behavioral health treatment.
-Patients may be referred to peer support specialists and suicide risk is assessed at every visit.
-Patients receive collaborative safety planning, evidence-based treatment, and case management.
-Providers document the care given to patients and feel comfortable at all steps along the pathway.
+mal Care: Patients are fully supported after a suicide attempt.
+They are directly ected with primary care and with behavioral health care provider(s) (if known).
+Primary provides contact and support through the transition from inpatient to an outpatient ing and from out-patient to no behavioral health treatment.
+Patients may be referred to support specialists and suicide risk is assessed at every visit.
+Patients receive borative safety planning, evidence-based treatment, and case management.
+Providers ument the care given to patients and feel comfortable at all steps along the pathway.

-After my family member has died by suicide, I am supported by primary care and asked questions about behavioral health concerns.
+behavioral health concerns.
 I am offered a referral to behavioral health and know how to access care.

-Usual Care: Family members and providers involved the care of someone who dies by suicide have no follow-through or support.
+al Care: Family members and providers involved the care of someone who dies by suicide no follow-through or support.

-Steps Toward Implementation: Family members may receive some outreach from a care provider but no options to talk about their own feelings or any referral to behavioral health.
+s Toward Implementation: Family members may receive some outreach from a care vider but no options to talk about their own feelings or any referral to behavioral health.